LimePoint/opschain/docs/getting_started/developer.md

 end
 ```

-With a working resource type (which we haven't created yet), you could run this action using `opschain-action temp_file:create` - see how this uses the resource name and the action name.
+With a working resource type (which we haven't created yet), you could run this action using `opschain-action temp_file:create` - note how this uses the resource name and the action name.

 Resources are instances of resource types.
 The resource type is the backing definition of the resource.